kanidm/kanidm/book/src/developers/designs/credential-update.rst

 If an intent token is used, the uuid of the intent token becomes the uuid of the credential update session.

-If an intent token is exchanged, and it's uuid already exists in the history-log of the account, the intent token is rejected.
+If an intent token is exchanged, and its uuid already exists in the history-log of the account, the intent token is rejected.

 Credential Update Process